akhm74/HumFan/readme.md

-A take on getting the bathroom ventilator fan to start when needed.
+An attempt to control the bathroom ventilation fan